-While office building projects are likely to slow down due to COVID-19, the construction of data centers is increasing.
+While office building projects are likely to slow down due to COVID-19, construction of data centres is increasing.
 Increasing numbers of industries are using digital technology to collect data on their target customers and monitor responses to their products.
 Not every company that relies on data collection has access to the necessary infrastructure, instead using external data centres.
 Now that the majority of businesses have ‘gone online’ during lockdown, there is a greater need for data management, which in turn is boosting demand for new data centres.

 ‘Edge Computing’ is a key example of developing technology, driven by demand for faster responses.
 The process of edge computing distributes data services as close to the user as possible, which means data centres range in size and location according to need.
-Some businesses might be able to host a micro data center at their physical location.
-For small and medium businesses or those without in-house expertise, it is probably more reliable to outsource to a local data center.
-Additionally, there is increasing regulatory pressure to store and process data within the country of its origin, so cloud-based companies and even tech giants like Microsoft are looking for local data centers.
+Some businesses might be able to host a micro data centre at their physical location.
+For small and medium businesses or those without in-house expertise, it is probably more reliable to outsource to a local data centre.
+Additionally, there is increasing regulatory pressure to store and process data within the country of its origin, so cloud-based companies and even tech giants like Microsoft are looking for local data centres.

-Differences in Data Center building
+Differences in Data Centre building

 Bidding for Data Centre Projects

 Is proper maintenance simple?
 Increased demand for data management also means a rising demand for the specialist equipment needed for data handling.
 This includes servers, computers, networking equipment like routers or switches, or security components like biometric security sensors.
-Facility managers of data centers must keep track of all of these systems to avoid breakdowns.
+Facility managers of data centres must keep track of all of these systems to avoid breakdowns.

 How can PlanRadar help?

-To ensure functioning within operating parameters and regulations, data centers undergo periodic audits to follow compliance requirements.
-PlanRadar ensures high build quality by improving communication, the sharing of plans and tasks, and creating a clear audit trail of all work carried out on-site.
+To ensure functioning within operating parameters and regulations, data centres undergo periodic audits to follow compliance requirements.
+PlanRadar ensures high build quality by improving communication, the sharing of plans and tasks and creating a clear audit trail of all work carried out on-site.
 Using PlanRadar, you can create a simple handover protocol helping you to collect all necessary data digitally, adding notes or snags during the final inspection.

-Find out more about how PlanRadar can help navigate the additional challenges of data center construction.
+Find out more about how PlanRadar can help navigate the additional challenges of data centre construction.
 You can book a free consultation or sign up for a free trial to test its features for yourself.